MicrosoftDocs/security/security-docs/zero-trust/deploy/identity.md

 - Ensure access is compliant and typical for that identity.
 - Follow least privilege access principles.

-Once the identity has been verified, we can control that identity's access to resources based on organization policies, on-going risk analysis, and other tools.
+Once the identity is verified, we can control that identity's access to resources based on organization policies, ongoing risk analysis, and other tools.

 ## Identity Zero Trust deployment objectives

-Before most organizations start the Zero Trust journey, their approach to identity is problematic in that the on-premises identity provider is in use, no SSO is present between cloud and on-premises apps, and [visibility](/security/zero-trust/deploy/visibility-automation-orchestration) into identity risk is very limited.
+Before most organizations start the Zero Trust journey, their approach to identity is problematic in that the on-premises identity provider is in use, no SSO is present between cloud and on-premises apps, and [visibility](/security/zero-trust/deploy/visibility-automation-orchestration) into identity risk is limited.

 When implementing an end-to-end Zero Trust framework for identity, we recommend you focus first on these initial deployment objectives: